marcusstockton/DjangoJobWebsite/JobWebsite/Readme.txt

 Shrink images on upload?
 Add in Current files on User Edit page.

+Add Salary range to a job
+Add a location to a job

 Need a way to apply for emails - send email to job email address?